Keeper of the Lost Cities: Plot summary

 The protagonist of the series, Sophie, is a twelve-year-old elf with telepathy who lives in San Diego, California with a human family.

 In the first book, Sophie, while on a school field trip, is tracked down by a teenage elf, Fitz, who reveals that she is an elf.
 He discusses the reality of their world with Sophie and tells her that she has to move to the Lost Cities—a place unknown to humankind where elves, trolls, ogres, goblins, gnomes and dwarves live in harmony.
 She is forced to leave her human family behind and stay with an elvin couple, Grady and Edaline, who later adopt her.
 She starts school at a noble elvin academy named Foxfire.

 The main conflict in the series is between the Black Swan, a rebel organization, and the Neverseen, a group of criminal extremists.
 Sophie learns that the Black Swan are her creators, and that her old neighbor from the human world, Mr. Forkle, is the director of the Black Swan's Project Moonlark, in which she was created.
 Her biological parents are unknown due to catastrophes that could be created if their identities are discovered.
-The parents could face scorn and be punished for being involved in Project Moonlark due to its secretive and illegal nature.
-Later in the series, Sophie is desperate to find out who her biological parents are, believing it to be the best solution, otherwise she would be unmatchable, meaning she would be looked down upon if she married someone not on her match list.
-She finds out that Councillor Oralie is her biological mother later in the series, although she still does not know who her biological father is as of book 9.

 Series

 Main series

-The series currently consists of nine novels, Unlocked, which contains a guide to the series and a 236-page novella and Unraveled, another novella.
+The series currently consists of nine novels and two novellas, Unlocked and Unraveled.